- Responsible for worldwide competition law and anti-bribery compliance on secondment at KLM Royal Dutch Airlines in 2014

-Stefan Tuinenga has more than a decade of dispute resolution and competition law experience: in private practice, as in-house counsel and by working for a competition authority.
-He is primarily focused on international antitrust litigation and collective actions.
+Stefan Tuinenga works in the Firm’s Amsterdam office and has more than a decade of dispute resolution and competition law experience.
+He primarily focuses on international antitrust litigation and collective actions.

-- Acted in multiple competiton law investigations by the European Commission and the Dutch competition authority, among others in the air cargo, telecommunications, insulated glass, flour and retail food packaging sector, as well as in internal investigations;
+- Acted in multiple competition law investigations by the European Commission and the Dutch competition authority, among others in the air cargo, telecommunications, insulated glass, flour, and retail food packaging sector, as well as in internal investigations

 - Represented immunity and leniency applicants in various investigations and led discussions with authorities concerning access to documents and confidentiality.